ArjoNagelhout/sphere/README.md

 - opaque black box; no source code available unless you're an enterprise willing to pay for it
 - Unity Hub is an electron application, why?
 - no easy runtime importing of assets, AddressableAssets and AssetBundles are a mess and break between Unity versions
 - coroutines are slow but required because the Unity API does not support multithreading.
-- asynchronous programming is hard
-- lightmapping